rancher/docs/content/rancher/v2.x/en/kubernetes-in-rancher/_index.md

 - [Projects]({{< baseurl >}}/rancher/v2.x/en/kubernetes-in-rancher/projects-and-namespaces/)

     Projects are a feature available in Rancher, but not the base version of Kubernetes.
-Projects allows you to group different namespaces a single object.
+Projects allows you to group different namespaces into a single object.
 You can then use your project to set user access and pod security policies using a single object (the project) rather than many (namespaces).

     You can also assign the workloads and resources mentioned above to a project.
 Therefore, any resources available within a project are available for all namespaces within that project.

-For more information on creating project and attaching objects and membership to them, see:
+For more information on creating projects and attaching objects and membership to them, see:

 - [Projects and Namespaces]({{< baseurl >}}/rancher/v2.x/en/kubernetes-in-rancher/projects-and-namespaces/)
 - [Project Members]({{< baseurl >}}/rancher/v2.x/en/kubernetes-in-rancher/projects-and-namespaces/project-members/)